Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-1.md

 ## Accessing GitHub

-1. To access and login to GitHub, open the edge browser from inside the environment and navigate to **[GitHub](https://github.com/)**.
+1. To access and login to GitHub, open the Edge browser from inside the environment and navigate to **[GitHub](https://github.com/)**.

-2. Sign in to GitHub by clicking on the **Sign in** button from the top right corner of the GitHub home page.
+2. Sign in to GitHub by clicking on the **Sign in** button in the top right corner of the GitHub home page.

-3. On the **Sign into GitHub tab** you will see a login screen, enter the following email/username and then click on **Next**.
+3. On the **Sign into GitHub tab**, you will see a login screen.
+Enter the following email/username, and click on **Next**.

    - **Email/Username:** <inject key="GitHubUsername"></inject>